-Articles from UND-held journals will be scanned as pdfs and sent to the patron via email.Document Delivery services: 574-631-2261
+Articles from Notre Dame held journals will be scanned as pdfs and sent to the patron via email.Document Delivery services: 574-631-4563

 During peak hours, including weekends, a student assistant is on duty to help patrons find and use the collections and the printed guides which accompany them.
 The assistants will help locate microfilm, microfiche and microcards and give instructions on use of readers/printers.
 Staff are available to copy material for Faculty and researchers at $.10 per page.
 Please contact the service desk for more information.

-Located on the 2nd floor of Hesburgh Library, the Music & Media Service desk is the primary service point for music reference, sound recordings, and video recordings.
+Located on the 2nd floor of Hesburgh Library, the Music Service desk is the primary service point for music reference, sound recordings, and music scores.

-To borrow CDs and DVDs, first locate the call number in the online catalog, then provide this number to a staff member.
+To borrow CDs, first locate the call number in the online catalog, then provide this number to a staff member.
 Staff can also assist you in locating items in the online catalog.

 Library Reserves is a tool that course instructors can use to make library content available online to their students.
 Library Reserves provides access to books, book chapters, journal articles, streaming videos, and audio.
 Using the Library Reserves tool can help keep you compliant with University Guidelines on Reproducing Copyright material.
 The reserve staff can help connect you with resources within the library's collection, and can also help acquire the rights to content not currently available in the collection.